 As DMV’s collection agent, we forward all funds collected to DMV.
 DMV then makes disbursements to various state and county agencies.

 Delinquent Vehicle Registration Collections Funding

-We fund our Vehicle Registration Collections Program through the Motor Vehicle Account, State Transportation Fund, and the Motor Vehicle License Fee Account, Transportation Tax Fund.
+The Vehicle Registration Collections Program is funded through the Motor Vehicle Account, State Transportation Fund, and the Motor Vehicle License Fee Account, Transportation Tax Fund.

 Don't include social security numbers or other personal/confidential information.

 We appreciate your feedback.
 Please try again later